Fast Food Worker's Rights

 DID YOU KNOW: You are entitled to a PAID 10-minute rest break for every 4 hours worked and a 30-minute unpaid meal break after 5 hours worked?

 Your breaks are your right - that's the law!

 The SDA has launched Federal Court action to secure compensation for Fast Food workers who have not received their breaks at work.

 If you're not getting your breaks at work, get in touch with us immediately.

-It's really important that you know what you should expect from your employer.
+It is important that you know what you should expect from your employer.

-It's also important for you to understand what the Union does for members and what members have achieved so far.
+It is also important for you to understand what the Union does for members and what members have achieved so far.

 Starting your first job is an exciting step in life, but it can also be a bit daunting.
-Young employees are particularly vulnerable as they often don’t know their entitlements or have the courage to stand up for themselves when needed.
+Young employees are particularly vulnerable as they often don’t know their entitlements or lack the courage to stand up for themselves when needed.